atheme/atheme/README.md

 ## Obtaining Atheme

-You can either git clone `https://github.com/atheme/atheme.git` or download a package via our website at `https://atheme.github.io/` -- Please do not click the "Download" buttons on GitHub as they lack needed submodules, etc.
+You can either `git clone --recursive 'https://github.com/atheme/atheme.git' atheme-devel` or download a package via our website at `https://atheme.github.io/` -- Please do not click the "Download" buttons on GitHub as they lack needed submodules, etc.